HB 1218 introduced to make school evaluations a “palms up” process for parents of children with disabilities

 For the second portion of the bill – as noted, there are currently no timelines that require districts in SD to provide those reports to parents prior to IEP meetings where those results are discussed.
 Section 2 changes this.

 As noted above, IDEA federal law requires parents to function as equal partners in the special education process.
-By requiring that reports are provided to parents prior to IEP meetings, HB 1218 ensures school districts are acknowledging their responsibility to make that equal participation possible by sharing results at least beforehand, and giving families adequate time to review and consider before any meetings are held to discuss the results.
+By requiring that reports are provided to parents prior to IEP meetings, HB 1218 ensures school districts are acknowledging their responsibility to make that equal participation possible by sharing results beforehand, and giving families adequate time to review and consider before any meetings are held to discuss the results.

-he bottom line is this proposal helps schools follow the IDEA requirement that parents be an equal partner at IEP meetings.
+The bottom line is this proposal helps schools follow the IDEA requirement that parents be an equal partner at IEP meetings.
 It doesn’t request anything other than information federal law says parents are entitled to.
 There are also no specific delivery requirements for notice/reports, so they may be provided electronically.

 We believe this is a positive step for schools, to require that information is provided on a “palms up” basis to help fully inform parents when it comes to the education of a child with a disability.